genepattern/Single.Cell.ssGSEA/docs/documentation.md

 Furthermore, scGSEA enables utilization of single-cell data with prior knowledge of biological pathways or gene sets, providing insights into the underlying mechanisms driving cellular processes.
 By comparing enrichment scores between different samples or conditions, researchers can gain a better understanding of how gene expression patterns relate to specific biological functions, disease phenotypes, or treatment responses.

-### Sparsity in single-cell data and variability in enrichment scoring
+### Sparsity in single cell data and variability in enrichment scoring

 ## Source Links
 * [The GenePattern scGSEA module source repository](https://github.com/genepattern/scGSEA/)